Maung Maung Ta: Military service

 He joined the Burma Independence Army in 1942.

 He became a civilian attaché in 1943, serving as procurement officer within the Arms & Ammunition Department of General Aung San’s War Ministry, in Rangoon, Burma under Japanese Army occupation.
 He joined the resistance movement against the occupying forces as the Allies advanced into Burma.

 Maung Maung Ta joined the post-independence Regular Burma Army in 1948 as a private soldier, then was commissioned in the field and became the Burma Army's first military administrator in the Insein District.

 In 1950, Maung Maung Ta became an infantry and staff captain in the Burma Army.
 He attended the staff duty and administration training at the Burma Army Staff College arranged by the British Services Mission in Burma under Major-General Temple of the United Kingdom.
 Maung Maung Ta stood first in the Army Staff College Course Examinations of 1950 and for the year 1951.

 In 1950, 2/Lt Maung Mg Ta attended Staff College Regimental Course with senior staff and infantry captains and stood first in administration and third in the exam.

 Movie star

-From 1955 to 1980 he was a very highly successful actor starring in over 40 feature films.
+From 1955 to 1980 he was a successful actor starring in over 40 feature films.
 He visited Bombay including the RK Studios, and met Raj Kapoor and director Mehboob Khan who was then filming Mother India.